iryanto95/chatmon/README.md

    3. Run `npm run dev` for debugging or `npm run build` followed by `npm run start` for production

 ## Note
-Gemini API on free tier only allows 15 prompts per minute
+- Gemini API on free tier only allows 15 prompts per minute
+- To log out, press the menu on top left corner of the chat history, then press logout